EDM115/Werewolf_Discord_bot/readme.md

 [![Crowdin](https://badges.crowdin.net/werewolf-discord-bot/localized.svg)](https://crowdin.com/project/werewolf-discord-bot)

+# Based on The Werewolves of Miller's Hollows *(Les Loups-Garous de Thiercelieux in original version)*

 ---

 ## This bot will be in french since it's made for french friends.
 But documentation will be english